chrishales/invgain/README.md

 Tested with: CASA Version 4.7.0

-invgain is released under a BSD 3-Clause Licence (open source, commercially useable); refer to LICENSE for details.
+invgain is released under a BSD 3-Clause License (open source, commercially useable); refer to LICENSE for details.

 Feedback regarding invgain is always welcome.